 This package is written by the EQcorrscan developers, and is distributed under the LGPL GNU Licence, Copyright EQcorrscan developers 2017.

 If you use this package in your work, please cite the following paper: Chamberlain, C. J., Hopp, C. J., Boese, C. M., Warren-Smith, E., Chambers, D., Chu, S. X., Michailos, K., Townend, J., EQcorrscan: Repeating and near-repeating earthquake detection and analysis in Python.
-Seismological Research Letters, Accepted
+Seismological Research Letters, 2017

 - CJ Chamberlain, DR Shelly, J Townend, TA Stern (2014) Low‐frequency earthquakes reveal punctuated slow slip on the deep extent of the Alpine Fault, New Zealand, G-cubed, doi:10.1002/2014GC005436